 Moving along you will next see Bert’s Bar, which is a great place to catch some sporting action, they also do a fantastic pizza.

 Following on you will see Patisserie Flindt, which makes excellent pastries, sandwiches, and salads, visiting here is always a treat!
 Next door you have Bubba’s Sports Bar, which is fully air-conditioned and has a large restaurant serving all types of food.

 As you drive around the island, you will see numerous Chefette restaurants; it is the Barbadian equivalent of McDonald’s.
 Barbados is one of the only places in the world where McDonald’s failed and closed down!
-Chefette sells a variety of tasty burgers, chicken, pizza and take away foods.
-Whilst on the island try something from Chefette and you will realize that they have managed to make fast food very tasty!
+Chefette sells a variety of tasty burgers, chicken, pizza and takeaway foods.
+While on the island try something from Chefette and you will realize that they have managed to make fast food delicious!

-On your left is Accra Beach, a lovely white sandy bay with plenty of room for peace and quiet.
+On your left is Accra Beach, a lovely white sandy bay with plenty of room for peace.

 On your left here is Drill Hall Beach, which is excellent for surfing.

-Moving into Bridgetown, go over the bridge and take the one-way system that takes you behind Broad Street.
-On your right you will see Cheapside Market, which was the former railway terminal.
+Moving into Bridgetown, go over the bridge and follow the one-way system that takes you behind Broad Street.
+On your right, you will see Cheapside Market, which was the former railway terminal.

-Keep straight on this road and you will come to the harbor at the end of the road, with the Pelican Art & Crafts facility on your right.
-Here you will find a number of boutiques specializing in locally made leather, pottery, and clothing, it is an ideal stop to get those holiday gifts.
+Keep straight on this road, and you will come to the harbor at the end of the way, with the Pelican Art & Crafts facility on your right.
+Here you will find some boutiques specializing in locally made leather, pottery, and clothing; it is an ideal stop to get those holiday gifts.